 But, even so I’ve always focused on living under my means.
 I know many just-out-of-college or young professionals who buy a new car off the bat and then complain about their monthly car payments.
 It’s strange.

-I argue that anyone can obtain a six-figure salary, but you have to be prepared to work hard, take risks, and shut out any fear you have of the unknown.
-It also helps not to have kids in your 20s as I understand that the cost and responsibility of taking care of kids makes this a lot more challenging.
+I argue that anyone can obtain a six-figure salary.
+But, you have to be prepared to work hard, take risks, and shut out any fear you have of the unknown.
+It also helps not to have kids too young if you want to reach financial success in your 20s.
+As I understand that the cost and responsibility of taking care of kids makes this a lot more challenging.
 If you have a choice, I’d recommend to wait to have kids until you’re in your 30s if you want to earn financial security.

 2005: Unemployed, Overwhelmed With $8k Savings

-Shortly after graduating from college, I had one meeting with a big bank financial representative who told me about their mutual fund offerings as well as the safety of CDs.
-I had $8k in savings at the time, thanks to a lawsuit I had won as a child and parents who so kindly paid the way for me through school, I put my proceeds into a CD to forget about for a rainy day.
+Shortly after graduating from college, I had one meeting with a big bank financial representative.
+She told me about their mutual fund offerings as well as the safety of CDs.
+I had $8k in savings at the time, thanks to a lawsuit I had won as a child and parents who so kindly paid my way through school.
+So, I put my proceeds into a CD to forget about for a rainy day.

 Most of my income went to my basic bills and living expenses.
 With the money left over, I just kept it in a checking out.
 No one taught me anything about investing, and my work did not have a 401k so there was no option to save for retirement at my job.
 The checking account seemed like a great place to store the leftovers.

 It was about that time when I somehow found myself reading a blog called Her English Major’s Money.
 Unlike many personal finance blogs that were about debt, her blog was about getting a small inheritance and figuring out what to do with it.
 Her other posts discussed basic investing topics such as IRAs and stocks.
 I then realized that personal finance was important to think about now, versus later.